Joseph Alfidi: Biography

 In 1972, Alfidi entered the prestigious Queen Elisabeth Competition in Brussels and won 3rd prize in a tightly contested field, placing ahead of the Polish-American Emanuel Ax and Frenchman Cyprien Katsaris, highly celebrated pianists in their own right.
 The following year, he took First Prize at the 1973 Concours Complet International in Ourense, Spain.

-Several of Alfidi's performances from the 1972 Queen Elisabeth Competition were issued on LP, including his live Rachmaninov 3rd Concerto from the final round with the Belgian National Orchestra (on the Deutsche Grammophon label), and various solo and duo pieces including works of Samuel Barber; Frédéric Chopin (Ballade No 1, Barcarolle, Scherzo Nos 2 & 4); Beethoven (Moonlight, Pathétique, Appassionata Sonatas); Rachmaninoff's Piano Suites Nos 1 & 2 and Symphonic Dances Op 45, Rachmaninoff's Isle of the Dead Op 29 (in an arrangement for two pianos), as well as Gershwin's Concerto for piano and orchestra in F – all with the Flanders Philharmonic conducted by Theodor Bloomfield.
+Several of Alfidi's performances from the 1972 Queen Elisabeth Competition were issued on LP, including his live Rachmaninov 3rd Concerto from the final round with the Belgian National Orchestra (on the Deutsche Grammophon label), and various solo and duo pieces including works of Samuel Barber; Frédéric Chopin (Ballade No. 1, Barcarolle, Scherzo Nos 2 and 4); Beethoven (Moonlight, Pathétique, Appassionata Sonatas); Rachmaninoff's Piano Suites Nos 1 and 2 and Symphonic Dances, Op.
+45, Rachmaninoff's Isle of the Dead, Op.
+29 (in an arrangement for two pianos), as well as Gershwin's Concerto for piano and orchestra in F – all with the Flanders Philharmonic conducted by Theodor Bloomfield.

-He made a number of studio recordings for EMI Belgium including the Leduc Piano Concerto, Brahms Piano Sonata No 3 in F minor and another album with Schumann Kinderszenen, Alfidi 2 Etudes, Franck Prelude Chorale and Fugue, and pieces by Rachmaninov.
+He made a number of studio recordings for EMI Belgium including the Leduc Piano Concerto, Brahms' Piano Sonata No. 3 in F minor and another album with Schumann's Kinderszenen, Alfidi's 2 Etudes, Franck's Prelude Chorale and Fugue, and pieces by Rachmaninov.

 Arthur Rubinstein heard Alfidi's LP recording of the Rachmaninov 3rd Concerto and was very impressed by it.
-In 1979, the French film maker François Reichenbach produced for Televisa-Mexico a series of documentaries, including one entitled Arthur Rubinstein and the Young - Joe Alfidi & Arthur Rubinstein in which Alfidi is invited to Rubinstein's Paris apartment, and is shown performing excerpts from Liszt Sonata in B minor, Chopin Scherzo No 2, Rachmaninov 3rd Piano Concerto and Alfidi's own original composition.
+In 1979, the French film maker François Reichenbach produced for Televisa-Mexico a series of documentaries, including one entitled Arthur Rubinstein and the Young – Joe Alfidi & Arthur Rubinstein in which Alfidi is invited to Rubinstein's Paris apartment, and is shown performing excerpts from Liszt Sonata in B minor, Chopin's Scherzo No. 2, Rachmaninov's 3rd Piano Concerto and Alfidi's own original composition.
 Rubinstein expresses his admiration for Alfidi whom he describes as a "great musician" and predicts that he would become "one of the finest pianists of our time".

 Around the same period, Rubinstein persuaded the conductor Emmanuel Krivine to engage Alfidi as soloist with Radio France's Nouvel Orchestre Philharmonique.

 In 1982, Alfidi appeared on European television, performing Rachmaninoff's Piano Concerto No 4 with the RTBF Nouvel Orchestra (of Belgium) under Meir Minsky.
 A concert featuring Alfidi as soloist with the Lorraine Philharmonic Orchestra was televised on French television FR3 in November 1983.